sam-doomguy/documentation-api/Checks.md

     - `service`: String, a valid AWS service, please refer to [Cloud Conformity Services Endpoint](https://us-west-2.cloudconformity.com/v1/services)
     - `not-scored`: Boolean, true for informational checks (optional)
     - `tags`: Array, an array of tag strings that follow the format: "key::value".
 You can enter a max of 20 tags, each tag must not exceed 50 characters. (optional)
-    - `resoulution-page-url`: Custom defined resolution page url.
+    - `resolution-page-url`: Custom defined resolution page url.
     - `extradata`: An array of objects (optional), each object must contain
       - `label`: String, as it will appear on the client UI.
 Character limit of 20
       - `name`: String, as reference for the back-end.
 Character limit of 20